FREE INITIAL CONSULT

 In order to obtain a divorce in Wisconsin, the divorce itself does not have to be agreed upon by both parties.
 Wisconsin is a no-fault state, which means a Court can grant a divorce with a finding that the marriage is irretrievably broken.
+After you have been served, the timer starts for you.
+Once you have the divorce paperwork, you have 20 days to provide a written response and counterclaim to the Court and opposing party.

 1. Review the Paperwork with a Lawyer